Technocrazy8/Video-post-generator/README.md

 # Video-post-generator
-A python script that overlays videos with reddit posts It currently only works on windows.
+A python script that overlays videos with reddit posts.
+It currently only works on windows.
 There is no plan to implement a linux version as of now.

 This is a side project by Evan Johnson.